Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: Introduction

-\begin{itemize}[leftmargin=1.75em] \item We introduce the core concept of reachability types, and identify key challenges in supporting avoidance and qualifier inference (\Cref{sec:motiv}), motivating our design of \maybelang and \algolang. \item We introduce the $\maybelang$-calculus (\Cref{sec:lang}), featuring self-aware subtyping and qualifier holes in algorithmic contexts.
-These mechanisms enable flexible conversions involving self-references and allow type assignment under partially specified function qualifiers. \item We develop the bidirectional typing algorithm \algolang (\Cref{sec:algo}), with mechanized proofs of soundness and decidability relative to \maybelang.
-The algorithm infers qualifiers for expressions and avoids ill-scoped qualifiers in typing while tracking escaping data in higher-order settings. \item We empirically evaluate \algolang on programs using higher-order functions and compound data structures (\Cref{sec:encode}), demonstrating expressiveness for reasoning about resources and lifetimes, with moderate annotation and performance overhead. \end{itemize}
+\item We introduce the $\maybelang$-calculus (\Cref{sec:lang}), featuring type-and-qualifier subtyping and qualifier holes in algorithmic contexts.
+These mechanisms enable flexible conversions involving self-references and allow type assignment under partially specified function qualifiers.

+\item We develop the bidirectional typing algorithm \algolang (\Cref{sec:algo}), with mechanized proofs of soundness and decidability relative to \maybelang.
+The algorithm infers qualifiers for expressions and avoids ill-scoped qualifiers in typing while tracking escaping data in higher-order settings.